alexandrglm/myLearningCorner/z80asmmooc/README.md

 * Learning, mastering, the Z80 processor, getting solid basis and the deepest.
 * Platform: AMSTRAD CPC.
 (Hey, SEGA lovers, you are invited too).
 * Using low programming languages (at a harware layer) as :
-  * Machine code: The code machines understand.
-  * Assembler: next to machine code, but more affordable when creating, editing, ....
+  * Assembly: Next to machine code (binary), but more affordable when creating, editing, ....
 * Creating some apps.
 * Adquring the kind of knowledge which is only understood for the real Z80/ASSEMBLER lovers.🤪